ShaaradNJ/Dead-Pixel-Checker-App/README.md

 # dead_pixel_checker_app

-A new Flutter project.
+A Flutter project made for fun!

 ## Getting Started

-PixelChecker is a simple yet highly useful Flutter app designed to help users check for dead or under-glowing pixels on their screens.
+Dead-pixel-checker is a simple yet highly useful Flutter app designed to help users check for dead or under-glowing pixels on their screens.
 The app displays solid colors such as red, green, blue, and black, enabling users to easily identify any pixel issues.

 1) RGB Color Display: Toggle between solid red, green, and blue screens to pinpoint dead or under-glowing pixels.
 These primary colors help highlight any discrepancies on the screen.